Sammyjrjr/Final_project_House_price_prediction_in_Perth/README.md

 # Final_project_house_price_prediction_in_Perth

-This project was a part of the Ironhack Data Analysis Bootcamp 2022 at Ironhack.
+This project was the final project of the Ironhack Data Analysis Bootcamp 2022.

  ## Table of Contents